Patrick Mago

 Patrick Mago (born 4 December 1994) is a professional rugby league footballer who plays as a for the Wigan Warriors in Super League.

-He previously played for the South Sydney Rabbitohs, North Queensland Cowboys, and the Brisbane Broncos in the National Rugby League.
+He previously played for the South Sydney Rabbitohs, North Queensland Cowboys, and the Brisbane Broncos in the National Rugby League in Australia.

 Background

 Mago was born in Otara, New Zealand, and is of Samoan descent and moved to Australia at a young age.
 He grew up in Logan City, Queensland and attended Marsden State High School.

 He played his junior football for the Souths Logan Magpies before signing with the Canberra Raiders.

 Playing career

 Early career

 In 2012, Mago moved to Canberra and played for Canberra SG Ball Cup side.
 In 2013, he moved up to their NYC side.
 At the end of that season he represented the Junior Kangaroos, scoring twice in the side's 38-26 win over the Junior Kiwis.

 In 2014, Mago captained the Raiders' NYC side and was chosen to represent the Queensland under-20 and Junior Kangaroos sides.